levgrav/text-rpg/README.md

-# RPG Game Engine
+# Text RPG Game Engine

 Version: 0.2.0

 This repository contains a game engine for a text-based RPG, written in Python.
 The game is mainly command-line based, but it also includes support for a GUI using Tkinter.
 Most game-specific information is stored in JSON files.

 Keep in mind this is an early version and a work in progress.
-It is not currently functional.
+It is not currently entirely functional.
+Currently, the game engine is more of an interactive world engine, and less a game.

 ## Features